SamanAtashi/BookStore-redux/README.md

 ## Installation

-- Clone the repository , use  `git@github.com:SamanAtashi/BookStore.git`
+- Clone the repository , use  `https://github.com/SamanAtashi/BookStore-redux.git`
-- open terminal and change Directory, use `cd BookStore`
+- open terminal and change Directory, use `cd BookStore-redux`
 - Install all Dependencies, use `npm install` or `npm i`

 ## Usage